nens/threedi-docs/source/h_computational_grid.rst

    :figwidth: 600 px
    :alt: calculation point distance bank level

 For pipes and culverts, the drain level of the generated computational nodes is determined by linear interpolation between the drain levels at the start and end of the pipe or culvert.
-This is relevant only for pipes and culverts with calculation type ‘connected’.
+This is relevant only for pipes and culverts with exchange type ‘connected’.
 In the case of pipes, this can be way to schematise gullies.
 Pipes and culverts always have a single cross-section over their entire length, so interpolation of the cross-section is not necessary.
 If drain levels are not set, the height of the DEM at that location is used as exchange height.